Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: Random shifts of finite type and bounds on topological entropy

-We state a recent extended version of the classical Oseledets Multiplicative Ergodic Theorem which guarantees the existence of an Oseledets splitting of $\mathbb{R}^k$ even when the adjacency matrices $\rmatrix(\omega)$ are not invertible.
-This is the case in many interesting examples, including some shifts.
-The MET is a central piece of machinery which we use to determine complementary subshifts with large topological entropy.
-Later we will see that the leading Lyapunov exponent $\lambda_1$ yields the topological entropy of the shift, while the second Lyapunov exponent $\lambda_2$, if close to $\lambda_1$, indicates the presence of metastability and the ability to form complementary subshifts with large entropy relative to that of the original shift.
+We state a recent extension of the classical Oseledets Multiplicative Ergodic Theorem, which guarantees the existence of an Oseledets splitting of $\mathbb{R}^k$ even when the adjacency matrices $\rmatrix(\omega)$ are not invertible.
+This is the case in many interesting applications, including shifts.
+The MET is a central piece of machinery which we use to obtain bounds on topological entropy for certain complementary subshifts.
+Later we will see that the leading Lyapunov exponent $\lambda_1$ determines the topological entropy of the shift, while the second Lyapunov exponent $\lambda_2$, if close to $\lambda_1$, indicates the presence of metastability and the possibility of forming complementary subshifts with large entropies relative to that of the original shift.